France, Germany pledge more support for Italy on migrants, offer vague

 That makes Italy the main point of entry to Europe, a fact that is increasingly influencing domestic politics.
 Voters dealt a blow to the ruling party in local elections last month, opting for right-wing groups promising a tougher line on immigration.

-The European Commission has signaled readiness to give Italy more cash to help with increased arrivals, though officials and diplomats in Brussels have expressed scepticism that there will be any swift agreement for other EU states to take in the NGO boats.
-They said the ports of Barcelona and Marseille were possible options.

-The statement did not say how much extra money should be made available for the Libyan coastguard.

-(Reporting by Richard Lough in Paris and Isla Binnie in Rome; Editing by Richard Balmforth)
+Reporting by Richard Lough in Paris, Isla Binnie in Rome and Alastair Macdonald in Brussels; Editing by Richard Balmforth